Juminstock/Juminstock/README.md

 <p>I'm a <i>beyond</i> growing devRel 🧑🏻‍💻,

-I am a blockchain developer with strong knowledge in sales, development, product leadership and great communication skills which allow me to understand very well the needs of companies and translate them into techniques that lead to the success of developers using the products of those companies.
+I am a blockchain builder with strong knowledge in sales, development, product leadership and great communication skills which allow me to understand very well the needs of companies and translate them into techniques that lead to the success of developers using the products of those companies.

 On the technical side, I am a blockchain developer with experience building decentralized applications with Solidity🔗, Rust🦀 and ink!🦑 I also build the entire project infrastructure, from the UI/UX and backend to the documentation and business model 💸.